CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          :param name: The new name of the subscription
          :returns: The number of affected rows in the database

+   .. extension:: User

+      .. action:: Get

+         Gets the current user.

+         :auth logged_in:
+         :returns: The current (logged in) user.

 .. module:: EmailPassword

   .. extension:: EmailPassword